Elote

 We'll email this recipe to you, so you can come back to it later!

-Why You’ll Love This Authentic Recipe
+Why You’ll Love This Elote Recipe

 • Easy: Surprisingly simple to make, this recipe is the real deal when it comes to elotes.
 Whether you like them grilled or just boiled, they’re easy to make but still super flavorful.